AdaCore/spark2014/docs/guidance/main.rst

 more aggressive means of attack than blowing.

-A pitfall when using tools for automating human tasks is to end up `pleasing the tool` rather than working around the tool limitations.
+A pitfall when using tools for automating human tasks is to end up `pleasing the tools` rather than working around the tool limitations.
 Both flow analysis and proof, the two technologies used in SPARK, have known limitations.
-Users should refrain from changing the program for the only benefit of getting fewer messages from the tool.
+Users should refrain from changing the program for the benefit of only getting fewer messages from the tools.
 When relevant, users should justify tool messages through appropriate pragmas.
 See the sections on :ref:`Justifying Unproved Check Messages` and :ref:`Flow Analysis Warnings` for more details.